Amin-MAG/My-Notes/Tile38.md

 - The `area` is the key of the data
 - The number `1` is the ID of this object in the `areas` key
-- Here we have Object/GeoJson, I can be Point , Bounding Box, etc.
+- Here we have Object/GeoJSON.
+It can be a Point, Bounding Box, etc.

 ## DEL